PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 PostHog solves this problem by bringing all the tools engineers need to measure success, run experiments, and more, into one platform.
 It’s a complete, all-in-one product OS, with robust analytics, feature flagging, experimentation, session capturing, and data warehouse features.
 Pendo, on the other hand, is a more limited product which doesn’t offer many of these features and requires you to adopt other platforms, such as HotJar or LaunchDarly, in order to get comparable functionality to PostHog.

 ### 2. PostHog is built for engineers
-We built PostHog to suit the needs of coders, developers and engineers — especially [engineers with a product focus in their role](/blog/what-is-a-product-engineer).
-As such, PostHog includes many technical features which aren’t commonly available in tools like Pendo, which are built for more general audiences.
+We built PostHog to support technically-savvy product managers and engineers — especially [engineers with a product focus in their role](/blog/what-is-a-product-engineer).
+As such, PostHog includes many powerful features that aren’t commonly available in tools like Pendo, which are built for more general audiences.
 [Feature flags](/feature-flags), for example, aren’t something Pendo offers.

 ### 3. PostHog is open source
 This focus on meeting the needs of engineers has also shaped the foundation of PostHog as a product, in that it’s completely open source.
 You can check out [PostHog’s source code](https://github.com/PostHog), [build integrations](/docs/apps/build) or [other services](/blog/how-we-built-an-app-server) on top of the product, and even [give feedback or interact with the team via GitHub](https://github.com/PostHog).